contentful/vault/README.md

 [![Build Status](https://travis-ci.org/contentful/vault.svg)](https://travis-ci.org/contentful/vault/builds#)

 Vault is an Android library that simplifies persistence of data from Contentful via SQLite.
 It lets you define Java representations for your Contentful models.

+[Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+Unlike a CMS, Contentful was built to integrate with the modern software stack.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

-Then, at compile-time it will create a corresponding database schema by generating all the required boilerplate code and injecting it to the classpath.
+At compile-time Vault will create a corresponding database schema by generating all the required boilerplate code and injecting it to the classpath.
 It is also bundled with a complementary lightweight runtime which exposes a simple ORM-like API for pulling resources from the generated database.

 Setup
 =====